candoz/shared-snap/README.md

 ### Server execution requirements

-- Java 8 must be installed,
+- Java 8 must be installed;

 - a MongoDB daemon must be running on `localhost:10000`.

 ### Server Setup